Guide to Finding a Therapist

 - Intersectionality

-Due to our experiences pairing therapists with clients, we know many of the issues that can arise while doing this labor.
-Use this guide as a compass, but also feel free to pick and choose the advice.
+Due to our experiences pairing therapists with clients, we understand many of the issues that can arise while doing this labor.
+Use this guide as a compass, but also feel free to pick and choose what feels useful.
 Everyone is different and you can create a process that works for you.

 Why Seek Out Therapy

-Therapy isn’t systemic change.
-However, therapy might benefit you if you are looking for dedicated recurring time to do internal and external work.
-Therapy can be a good place to explore things about yourself, like your emotions or identities.
-You can also use this space to work on ways to cope with common stressors in your life, or to create a plan of what to do when you are in a crisis.
-Therapists can be helpful people to brainstorm ideas with, give you feedback, and can help you find resources that you might not know about otherwise.
-You might find yourself creating an important bond with your therapist that allows you to feel safe enough to process trauma or open up about difficult topics.
+Therapy isn’t a replacement for systemic change, but it can still be a meaningful form of support.
+Therapy might benefit you if you are looking for dedicated recurring time to do internal and external work and can offer space to explore your emotions, identities, and experiences, as well as develop tools for navigating stress, building coping strategies, or creating crisis plans.
+Therapists can be helpful people to reflect with, brainstorm alongside, provide feedback, and connect you to resources that you may not have known about otherwise.
+Over time, you might find yourself creating a meaningful bond with your therapist that allows you to feel safe enough to process trauma or open up about more difficult or vulnerable topics.

 You can use the therapy space to talk about many things including (but not limited to):